Konice - INTERESTING PLACES AND PEOPLE -

 .... pictures .....- watering ....

-An unmarried father's sister, Aunt Marie (* 1898) , lived with us in our house from the very beginning .
+From the very beginning, father's sister, the unmarried Aunt Marie (*1898), lived with us in our house.
 She took good care of the household, participated in gardening work, and could cook well.
 She was very interested in culture, especially literature and music.
-In this spirit of noble wisdom , she raised us as children, was very kind and loved us very much. ... picture .........
+In this spirit of noble wisdom, she raised us as children, was very kind and loved us very much. ... picture .........

 . .... more pictures ......

-Kristína's mother (* in 1912) liked to read and liked handicrafts, sewing, knitting, crocheting.
+Moom Kristína (*1912) liked to read and was fond of handicrafts, sewing, knitting, crocheting.

 .......... continued, more pictures ...... ...........